History of Burbank

 developers bought up farmland and plotted subdivisions.
 But the ongoing

-well as the Great Depression, dampened the enthusiasm of many would-be
+as well as the Great Depression, dampened the enthusiasm of many

-buyers.
-The creation of the South Stickney Sanitary District in 1952 changed
+would-be buyers.
+The creation of the South Stickney Sanitary District in

-installed.
-The area's population tripled during this decade, reaching an
+and streetlights installed.
+The area's population tripled during this

 In 1970, to avoid annexation by Chicago, residents formed the City of

-named after the famous horticulturist.
-Six years later, in 1976, the city's
+School, named after the famous horticulturist.
+Six years later, in 1976,

-it was in 1970.
-A mayor, treasurer, city clerk, and seven aldermen run the
+than it was in 1970.
+A mayor, treasurer, city clerk, and seven aldermen

-government.
-Burbank's mostly white, middle-class residents drive to their
+run the government.
+Burbank's mostly white, middle-class residents drive

-places of business; almost half work in Chicago.
-Although there is no train
+to their places of business; almost half work in Chicago.
+Although there

-service in Burbank, buses link residents to the Chicago Transit Authority.
+is no train service in Burbank, buses link residents to the Chicago

 Author: Betsy Gurlacz